 Then race day arrived.
 Akkio's predicted implied probability successfully mirrored the race time odds, itself an impressive feat.
 "If you're identifying post time favorites at a good rate, the wins will come," Rossi said.
 The predicted finishing position turned out to be not very useful overall.
 But going by the highest probability of finishing first, Akkio successfully identified the winner in six of the 10 races.
 Because in one race the horse with the highest probability didn't run, the success rate was really six out of nine.

 No bets were placed on these races, but had bets to win been placed on the horses that Akkio gave the highest probability of finishing first, the return on investment would have been 140 percent, more than doubling any money wagered.

 The exercise was repeated a week later, this time with money on the line.
-Chris sent Jon a similar spreadsheet for 8 upcoming races at Del Mar Thoroughbred Club in California.
+Rossi sent Reilly a similar spreadsheet for 8 upcoming races at Del Mar Thoroughbred Club in California.
 Using the online betting service, TVG, bets were placed, putting $10 to win on each horse that Akkio gave the highest probability of finishing first.